maphongba008/rn-common/packages/toast/Readme.md

 The `Toast.Provider` accepts a `config` prop to customize toast behavior:

 - `duration` (optional): Duration in milliseconds for how long the toast should be visible.
 Defaults to 3000 ms.
-- `toastMap` (optional): An object mapping toast types to their styles.
+- `toastMap`: An object mapping toast types to their styles.
 Each entry can have `indicatorStyle` and `textStyle` properties.

 ## Styling